eirikmn/ultralytics-gradcam/README.md

 # Grad-CAM for YOLO (version 8)

-This repository contains a modified version of the 8th version of You Only Look Once (YOLO), created by [Ultralytics](https://github.com/ultralytics/ultralytics/).
+This repository contains a modified version of the 8th version of You Only Look Once (YOLO), created by [Ultralytics](https://github.com/ultralytics/ultralytics/), for which the Grad-CAMs can be computed.

-The implementation is similar to that of [_xiaowk5516_](https://github.com/ultralytics/yolov5/issues/5863) whom implemented Grad-CAM for YOLOv5.
+This implementation is similar to that of [_xiaowk5516_](https://github.com/ultralytics/yolov5/issues/5863) whom implemented Grad-CAM for YOLOv5.

 This project was done as part of the _Norwegian Artificial Intelligence Research Consortium_ (NORA) 2023 summer school _interpretability in Deep Learning_.

-A demonstration of this code is available in _yolo8-gradcam.ipynb_.

 ## Installation